Isaac Paredes Player Props: Rays vs. Reds

-The Tampa Bay Rays, including Isaac Paredes (batting .237 in his past 10 games, with two home runs, two walks and eight RBI), battle starter Nick Lodolo and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+The Tampa Bay Rays, including Isaac Paredes (batting .237 in his past 10 games, with two home runs, two walks and eight RBI), battle starting pitcher Levi Stoudt and the Cincinnati Reds at Great American Ball Park, Wednesday at 12:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Reds.
+In his most recent game he had a hitless performance (0-for-4) against the Reds.

 Isaac Paredes Game Info & Props vs. the Reds